The Best Hotels to Book in Honolulu, Hawaii

-At Outrigger Reef Waikiki Beach Resort, guests can partake in a plethora of cultural activities, from learning about native medicinal plants to hearing about Hawaiian myths and legends.
-Try your hand at a ukulele or hula lesson, or head to the Kani Ka Pila Grille for a live concert.
-Adventure awaits at the beach, where guests can practice canoe surfing with certified instructors.
-And if it’s rest and relaxation that you are looking for, the resort’s spa offers a soothing lava rock massage.
-Nice.
+At Outrigger Reef Waikiki Beach Resort, you can partake in many cultural activities, from learning about native medicinal plants to hearing about Hawaiian myths and legends.
+Try your hand at a ukulele or hula lesson or head to the Kani Ka Pila Grille for a live concert.
+Adventure awaits you at the beach, where you can practice canoe surfing with certified instructors.
+And if it’s R&R you’re looking for, the resort spa offers a soothing lava-rock massage.

 These recommendations were updated on December 7, 2020 to keep your travel plans fresh.